xianghancui/xianghancui.github.io/_pages/research.md

 ## Fast Radio Burst

-Fast radio bursts (FRBs) may be one of the most important and unique discoveries in the field of radio astronomy in the past decade or so.
-Its significance lies in the huge burst luminosity (isotropic), remote distances, and brief flashes.
-Its uniqueness lies in the fact that, to this day, we still do not know where they originate from and the potential inspiration they may provide for new physics.
-In such a process, the aspects that interest me are statistical research and the physical mechanisms involved.
+Fast radio bursts (FRBs) might be one of the most important discoveries in radio astronomy in the past decade or so.
+Their uniqueness is reflected in their short duration, cosmological distance, and enormous isotropic energy bursts.
+The mystery lies in the fact that we still do not know the exact origin and  mechanism of FRBs and their populations.
+This provides us with a great opportunity to develop new methods to uncover parts of the unknown universe.
+These aspects have strongly interested me in using statistical and theoretical methods to explain the origin and mechanisms of FRBs.

 ### Statistical Analysis